 Like any custom field, each USP Custom Field:

-- has a Name that also serves as its shortcode
+- Has a Name, which serves as the custom-field shortcode

-data-required is the name of the custom-field attribute, and
+data-required is the name of the attribute, and

 true is its value.
 Each attribute’s name and value is separated with a pound sign

 #.
 Multiple attributes may be included using a vertical pipe

 | as a separator.
 Here is an example:

 So if we were to add this Custom Field to a USP Form, it would display a text input.
 The label and placeholder for the input would be “Mobile”, because that is what is specified via the Custom Field attributes.
 Here is an example of the HTML that will be used to display this input:

 <label for="usp-custom-1" class="example-class-1 usp-label usp-label-input usp-label-custom usp-form-123">Mobile</label> <input name="usp-custom-mobile" type="text" value="" data-required="true" placeholder="Mobile" class="example-class-1 usp-input usp-input-custom usp-form-123">